DillonSteyl/SCIE1000/Week 4/nesting_1.md

 # Nesting

-It is important to note that we can "nest" loops and conditionals inside each other to create more complex behaviour.
+It is important to note that we can "nest" loops and conditionals inside each other to create more complex programs.
 Nesting simply requires multiple indents to keep track of structure.
 For example:

 ```python
 i = 1